 You can support our appeal:

-Online: by going to our JustGiving page now
+- Online: by going to our JustGiving page now

-Text: LEAK515 to 70070 to give £5 (you'll be charged £5 + one message at your standard network rate)
+- Text: LEAK515 to 70070 to give £5 (you'll be charged £5 + one message at your standard network rate)

-Donate by post: FREEPOST RSXX-XSGE-KKUE, FAO: Shropshire Union Appeal, Canal & River Trust, Station House, 500 Elder Gate, Milton Keynes, MK9 1BB
+- Donate by post: FREEPOST RSXX-XSGE-KKUE, FAO: Shropshire Union Appeal, Canal & River Trust, Station House, 500 Elder Gate, Milton Keynes, MK9 1BB

 Lastly, the current target is to mobilise the entire area for major repair works to begin in mid-June.

-We're hoping to confirm realistic budgets and timescales by the end of May, but at the moment our best estimate is that repairs will take six months from June at a cost of between £2m and £3m.
+At this point, our best estimate is that repairs will take six months from June at a cost of between £2m and £3m.

 4 April - the Canal & River Trust's chief executive, Richard Parry, visited the breach to meet with the engineers, project manager and our contractors to see how the plans for works are progressing.